The Ultimate Guide to Trading Card Grading

 Understanding The Grading Scale

-5 (Very Good-Excellent): Some wear, minor corner issues, light surface scratches.
+5 (Very Good-Excellent): Some minor wear and flaws.

 Impact Of Sub-Grades